your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Accords vs Discords

 - accord types have optimistic intuition and pessimistic sensation (optimistic about potentials, flexible about limits).
 Trust their intuition, but don't think they understand structure enough to go off their own thinking;
 - discord types have optimistic sensation and pessimistic intuition (inflexible about limits, pessimistic about potentials).
-Don't trust their intuition, but think they understand structures enouhj to go off their own thinking, which may tend to be black-and-white.
+Don't trust their intuition, but think they understand structures enough to go off their own thinking, which may tend to be black-and-white.

 ## Asymmetric dichotomies